cjkenn/sif/README.md

     <filename>    sif file to parse and run

 FLAGS:
-        --bco           Runs the bytecode optimizer before executing in vm --emit-ast      Prints the syntax tree to stdout --emit-ir       Prints sif bytecode to stdout
+    -a, --analysis      Performs analysis on the CFG and IR before starting the vm --bco           Runs the bytecode optimizer before executing in vm --emit-ast      Prints the syntax tree to stdout --emit-ir       Prints sif bytecode to stdout